arjunachala/arjunachala.github.io/_posts/2017-9-26-E-C-L-Foundation.md

 The foundation of the ECL Language is based on a data flow execution paradigm.
-This is similar to how SQL Engines optimize execution of the statement based on an optimized explain plan.
+This is similar to how SQL Engines optimize execution of the SQL command based on an optimized explain plan.

 Three key points to remember when programming in ECL